 Sims stayed in the British GT as a part-time driver of Barwell Motorsport but the results were relatively poor.
 However, British pilot had a fine season of 2016 in the Blancpain GT Series.

 Driving Rowe Racing’s BMW alongside Philipp Eng and Maxime Martin, Sims won the 24 Hours of Spa and finished 4th in the Endurance Cup Drivers’ Championship.

 Sims, Eng and Martin celebrating their win at Spa

-Sims connection with BMW began in 2014 and continued over the years.
-The new opportunity arrived in 2017 when Sims moved across the Atlantic to race in the IMSA Weathertech SportsCar Championship to drive for BMW-backed RLL Racing.
-He will share the cockpit of the BMW M6 GTLM with Bill Auberlen, scoring three wins and finishing second in the final standings of GTLM class.
+In 2017, Sims moved across the Atlantic to race in the IMSA WeatherTech SportsCar Championship with BMW-backed RLL Racing.
+He was sharing the cockpit of the #19 BMW M6 GTLM with Bill Auberlen, scoring three wins and finishing second in the final standings of GTLM class.

 In Europe, Sims continued to race with Rowe Racing, achieving the biggest success at 24 Hours of Nürburgring, finishing in the second place.